 - Presuppositional apologetics

-Every technique has proven useful.
-Whatever apologetic method you use, please avoid unnecessary arguments over which form is best.
+For this reason, please avoid unnecessary arguments over which method is best.

-When Christians from different camps of apologetics war between themselves over which is best or who is smarter, we only look foolish and prideful to a watching world.
-And we seldom change anyone’s opinion except in a negative way.
+On the negative side, when apologists argue over which is best, they look foolish to outsiders.
+And indeed, we seldom change anyone’s opinion except in a negative way.